peter-leonov/introscope/README.md

 **1.4.1**

-*   Fully support spying on globals;
+*   Add a full support spying on globals;
-*   Test dynamic scopes with getters and setters for even more creasy testing superpowers;
+*   Test dynamic scopes with getters and setters for even more crazy testing superpowers;
 *   Add `global` to default ignores for less surprises.

 **1.4.0**